mapattacker/datascience/general.rst

     Current active environment

-Alternatively, we can create an environment file and execute using `conda env create -f environment.yml`.
+Alternatively, we can create a fixed environment file and execute using `conda env create -f environment.yml`.
 This will create an environment with the name and packages specified within the folder.
 Channels specify where the packages are installed from.

 .. code:: Python

-  name: chillerdoc
+  name: environment_name
   channels:
     - conda-forge
     - defaults